The Future of Food has been saved

 The Future of Food

-The Future of Food is a series that explores the latest trends and technologies in food.
-It also explores the societal implications and commercial opportunities for food and beverage businesses.
+supported by a series of thought provoking publications and events that explore the latest trends and technologies in food, its societal implications and commercial opportunities for organisations.

 Responsible nutrition – the opportunity for FMCGs & retailers

 With an increasingly self-reliant, but insufficiently informed consumer, combined with limited government regulation, what role can consumer companies and retailers play to enable responsible nutrition choices?

 Are GMO and Labgrown meat our best hope for survival?